 Simply eating more of these from a younger age, of course, might avoid the dreaded hair loss situation.
 It’s worth the read!
 Interestingly, this hair loss expert found evidence that shows how peaches might stop thinning hair in its tracks.

-Dr Bizrah, founder of the Beyond Med Centre clinic in Kensington, Britain, says that the most common cause of hair loss, male or female pattern baldness, is genetic.
+Dr. Bizrah, founder of the Beyond Med Centre clinic in Kensington, Britain, says that the most common cause of hair loss, male or female pattern baldness, is genetic.
 However, there are other types of hair loss and hair thinning.
-These might include hair loss conditions caused by an unhealthy scalp condition, which are much more preventable.
+These may include hair loss conditions caused by unhealthy scalp conditions, which are much more preventable.

 Papaya is fantastic for preventing hair loss in your life.
-Dr Bizrah tells the Daily Mail that our body creates collagen by combining certain amino acids.
-These are usually found in foods like beef, chicken, fish, beans, eggs and dairy products.
+Dr. Bizrah told the Daily Mail that our body creates collagen by combining certain amino acids.
+These are usually found in foods like beef, chicken, fish, beans, eggs, and dairy products.

 However, this process also requires vitamin C and papaya is abundant in vitamin C. In fact, just one large papaya is loaded with 235 milligrams of vitamin C, which is more than twice the amount of one orange.
 Interestingly, papayas are also rich in potassium.
 Experts state that a lack of potassium is also linked to hair loss.

-Dr Bizrah says that the antioxidants found in pineapple are also longer lasting than those found in other foods, making them particularly effective.
+Dr. Bizrah says the antioxidants found in pineapples are also longer lasting than those found in other foods, making them particularly effective.